FAQ

 Marketing Materials*: All marketing materials start with a clear sense of what a company stands for.
 Specific items include business stationary, postcards or flyers, pamphlet or book layout, digital graphics and signage.

-*These are only offered as part of our Branding Packages.
+*These are only offered as part of a Branding Package.

 Company Names: Through branding Q&A sessions and extensive research, I offer unique, enduring and ownable name concepts.
 Names are offered in context of their meaning and relevance to your company.
 Business goals, audience profiles, and future growth potential are all part of developing a name your business can grow with for the long haul.